 Iron ore deposits were discovered by the British around 1710 in what is now the northeast area of Orange Co., VA.
 Prior to this there was no iron ore mining, smelting, or production of iron products in the British Colonies.
 All iron was imported from Britain at great expense.
 Colonial lieutenant governor Alexander Spotswood recognized the value iron production would bring to the Colonies, and began soliciting for iron working migrants.

-Spotswood engaged Swiss promoter Baron Von Gaffenried to recruit settlers from the principality of Nassau-Siegen area (east of Bonn) where iron products had been mined and processed into iron products for centuries.
+Spotswood engaged Swiss promoter Baron Von Gaffenried to recruit settlers from the principality of Nassau-Siegen area (east of Bonn) where iron products had been mined and processed for more than 2000 years.